-For example: ‘ABC’ service typically takes two hours to complete, but Service Team 1 averages completing this service in about an hour and a half.
-Scheduling more ‘ABC’ services to Team 1 may increase the overall output of your workforce and helping you complete more jobs in less time.
+For example, the ‘ABC’ service typically takes two hours to complete, but Service Team 1 averages completing this service in about an hour and a half.
+Scheduling more ‘ABC’ services to Team 1 may increase the overall output of your workforce and help you complete more jobs in less time.

 Know Your Services

 Aside from knowing your workers, it is critical to know your services.
-Pay special attention to the average time it takes to deliver a specific service, as well as the ones that are most at risk to take longest or run over the projected time to complete.
-Accounting for these variations and average timelines to deliver specific services help you better plan your workday and avoid conflicts with future jobs.
+Pay special attention to the average time it takes to deliver a specific service, as well as the ones that are most at risk to take the longest or running over the projected time to complete.
+Accounting for these variations and average timelines to deliver specific services helps you better plan your workday and avoid conflicts with future jobs.

 Know Your Forecast